4. Scenes page

 4.2.3.
 Layer selection

-Upon adding a layer it gets shown on the 3D viewer on the Earth model, as well as in the list in the layer panel.
-Selecting a layer from this list will have effect on the timeline and the settings panels, which will display some of the layer data information (these sections will be explored later).
-When the list is not empty, the highlighted layer is the most recent added by default.
+Once a layer is added, it’s shown in the 3D viewer on top of the Earth model, with its information displayed in the list in the layer panel.
+Selecting a layer from this list will have effect on the timeline and the settings panels, which display some of the layer data information (these sections will be explored later).
+Provided the list is not empty, the most recent added layer is the one selected by default.
+The selected layer appears as highlighted.

 ../_images/4-15.png